okelada/MSFS-LOD-Maker/README.md

   - An optional custom token can be inserted in the middle of the children's names, to help the multi-exporter recognize your lod groups.
     >___Even if this addon supports nested IDs, the multi-exporter can have a hard time to group them properly.<br>If everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>___
   - Ability to add/remove simple collision boxes to all objects or collections containing objects with one click.
 You can add your own ones to model irregular shapes.
-In that case make sure their name doesn't start with "MLM_Collision_Box" or they could be deleted by the addon.<br>___Only SU4/SDK <= 1.5.7 for now.
-Asobo gizmos have just been rewritten from scratch and are unusable as of SU5 beta (SDK 1.6.4).___
+In that case make sure their name doesn't start with "MLM_Collision_Box" or they could be deleted by the addon.<br>___Only SU4/SDK <= 1.5.7 for now.___

 **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.
   - Shrinkwrap will be post-processed in the same pass via planar, collapse or subdivide decimation.
   - Triangulation after shrinkwrap available to deal with generated non-planar faces.
   - A "just cubes" nuclear option method has been added to generate a lod with few vertices and no materials.
 Specially useful to create a lod3 when one FS object is composed of several blender objects, as cubes should be easy to modify by hand to get a general shape.
+  - A final post-process will apply 'merge by distance' and several passes of 'degenerate dissolve' as soon as modifiers are applied.

 **Color management**
-  - Color can be: materials inherited from the lod0 data and/or just generated vertex colors.
+  - Color can be: materials inherited from the lod0 data and/or generated vertex colors.
     >___Color fidelity may be lost as geometry is decimated.
 Decoloration might appear where geometry is too far gone.
 Also check for flipped normals.___
   - Color policy can be set per lod level, these are the supported modes:
     - 'Materials + White' : Materials are kept plus MSFS mandatory white vertex colors included.
 Default for lod1.